 Its fundamental insight is this: Humans suffer from a wide range of cognitive biases.

-Any of these alone make it extremely difficult to win in the markets.
+Any of these alone makes it extremely difficult to win in the markets.
 Together, they make it almost impossible.

 Confirmation bias: You tend to search for new information in a way that confirms your preconceptions.
 You shoehorn every market behavior into your preexisting model of the world.
 You shut out interpretations that contradict your existing beliefs.

 Need-to-understand bias: You must have an explanation of what is going on with the markets.
-You blame the market’s behavior on Trump, the Democrats, the coronavirus.
+You blame the market’s behavior on politics, the economy, the coronavirus.
 The list of possible reasons is endless.
-You create what Nassim Taleb has called a “narrative fallacy.”
+You create what author Nassim Taleb has called a “narrative fallacy.”